 - Talk a bit about how an index is built and facilitates read alignment

-Part 1 - Step-by-step walkthrough of using FastQC, Kallisto and MultiQC on our course dataset.
+Part 1 - Step-by-step walkthrough of using FastQC and FastP on your raw sequence data

 papers and labs posts on Kallisto